 Life has been a lot easier in Rory’s first year.
 We haven’t even moved once!
 I, therefore, had the time and energy to make a healthy first birthday cake.
 I wanted a smash cake without tons of sugar.
 I’m not totally against sugar, I do believe in balance and don’t totally restrict my kids from certain foods.
 However, I also believe that you can’t miss what you haven’t had.
 I knew that a cake sweetened with only fruit would make Rory more than happy.

 I found this great recipe for a banana and coconut cake which I adapted and baked in two seven inch pans.
-Sandwiched between the two sponges, I added a layer of this raspberry chia seed jam (but just missed out the honey when I made it) and for the frosting I covered the cake in whipped coconut cream.
+Sandwiched between the two sponges, I added a layer of this raspberry chia seed jam and for the frosting, I covered the cake in whipped coconut cream.

 This healthy first birthday cake was quite dense but deliciously moist.
 It was a big hit with the whole family.
 I had to make sure that I snapped the photos quickly before Rory managed to devour the whole cake!

 - 60 g (approx 6) pitted dates

 - 1/4 cup coconut oil (melted) (plus extra for greasing the tins)

 - 1/2 tsp cinnamon